butaixianran/Blender-Auto-Dance-Camera/README.md

 It will create a new camera named "Auto Dance Camera" with motion on it in your active collection, and set that camera as active camera.

 # Tips
-* Move camera's empty parent object can adjust the whole camera motion.
+* **Move camera's empty parent object** can adjust the whole camera motion.

-* Click "Generate" button mutiple times, then pick the one you like most.
+* **Click "Generate" button mutiple times**, then pick the one you like most.

-* For slow romantic song, set shot length min to 3, max to 5 and speed to 0.004 will be better
+* **For slow romantic song**, set shot length min to 3, max to 5 and speed to 0.004 will be better

-* Select a generated camera, check "Use selected camera", and set a frame range.
-Then you can re-generate that range again and again, until you get a shot you like.
+* Select a generated camera, check "Use selected camera", and set a frame range. **Then you can re-generate that range again and again**, until you get a shot you like.

 ## Apply Transform Issue